-The Group's primary strategic objectives for 2022 are:
+The Group's primary strategic objectives for 2023 are:

-- To engage a leading engineering, procurement and construction firm to lead the building of an Accoya[®] Wood manufacturing facility in China. - Together with the Group's chemical industry joint venture partner, NTAAC, to ensure that the Accoya® Wood manufacturing facility is constructed on time and on budget, and operated efficiently. - 3.
-To build relationships with large-volume wood product manufacturers through testing and trials in anticipation of Accoya® Wood being produced in the Group's own factory. - To develop the Group's marketing and sales initiatives to further expand market channels and offtake agreements.
+- 1. To continue advancing on the construction of the Accoya® Wood manufacturing facility in China; - 2.
+Work together with the Group's chemical industry joint venture partner, NTAAC, to ensure that the Accoya® Wood manufacturing facility is constructed on time and on budget, and operated efficiently; - 3.
+To build relationships with large-volume wood product manufacturers through testing and trials in anticipation of Accoya® Wood being produced in the Group's own factory; and - 4.
+To further expand the Group's wholesaler network throughout China and the ASEAN markets with a strong focus on infrastructure projects throughout Asia.